i-mizmy/i-mizmy/README.md

 I have written many assemblers in my life, but dropped all of them after a while because I lost the motivation and endurance.
-This assembler for the Intel architecture(s) I want to finish, and put it here on GitHub as inspiration and learning opportunity for people interested in the field.
+This assembler for the intel architecture(s) I want to finish, and put it here on GitHub as inspiration and learning opportunity for people interested in the field.